glorotxa/SME/README.md

 2. 3rd Party Libraries
 -----------------------------------------------------------------

-You need to install Theano to use those script.
+You need to install Theano to use those scripts.
 It also requires:
 Python >= 2.4, Numpy >=1.5.0, Scipy>=0.8.